 When we desire to be water baptized, it is most certainly because we have now fully, and enthusiastically, received Yahushua Messiah as Saviour.
 Therefore, we would naturally desire to identify with our Saviour and be water baptized in the name of our Saviour — Yahushua Messiah [Jesus Christ].
 The apostle Peter clearly explains whose name we are to acknowledge for salvation:

 Be it known unto you all, and to all the people of Israel, that by the name of Jesus Christ [Yahushua Messiah] of Nazareth, whom ye crucified, whom God raised from the dead, even by him doth this man stand here before you whole.
 This is the stone which was set at naught of you builders, which is become the head of the corner.
 Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.
 (Acts 4:10-12)

-Our water baptism is the time for us to openly acknowledge our identity with our Saviour and new Master, whose name is Yahushua, the Son of the Living God!
+Our water baptism is the time for us to openly, and gladly, acknowledge our identity with our Saviour and new Master, whose name is Yahushua, the Son of the Living God!

 Water Baptism Is Foundational For All Believers!

 Being water baptized is a part of every Believer’s basic, fundamental equipping.
 It is a wise and necessary element for the foundational building of our spiritual house upon the Rock, our Saviour Yahushua.

 If you have never been water baptized, then ask Father to guide you to find a place, and some other Believers, to help you fulfill this most important step in your walk with Yahushua.
 In doing this, you will know the joy of obedience and the peace of a good conscience!

 You will discover that water baptism is truly the answer of a good conscience toward God!

 - 5 Reasons Why Good, Clean Living Always Pays Off - Benefits of a good conscience